wesen/claude-artifact-runner/README.md

 # Claude Artifact Runner

-A template project for easily converting Claude AI’s Artifacts into React applications, ready to run out of the box or extend as needed.
+A template project for easily converting Claude AI's Artifacts into React applications, ready to run out of the box or extend as needed.

 ## TL/DR